AbraWalker/capstone-project/README.md

 -As an administrator, I want users to be able to delete their posts, but not edit them, so posts cannot be manipulated.
 -As a site user, I don’t want to see content that is irrelevant, offensive, etc..
 -As a site user, I want to track the games I have played.
+-As a site user, I want to upload guides for other users to read.
+-As a site user, I want the site to be easy to view on all devices.

 ## DESIGN
 Taking these user stories into account, I wanted a site that was stylish and suitable to all ages to access.